• Skip to primary navigation

 7 Easy Home Movie Organizing Tips

-Last Modified: June 2, 2022 Sabrina Quairoli This blog uses cookies.
+Last Modified: January 22, 2025 Sabrina Quairoli This blog uses cookies.
 It also has affiliate links.
 We earn sponsored content income.

 Do you take home movies?
 What do you do with them after you make the movie?
-Do you transfer them to your computer, or do you upload them to social media?
+Do you transfer them to your computer (Affiliate Link), or do you upload them to social media?
 What is the use of having home movies if you don't watch them again?
 I have done home movies since I was a teenager.
 I took after my dad; he would always have a Sony video camera in his hand.
-And I see myself doing the same thing: every event, family gathering, and vacations I have on DVD.
+And I see myself doing the same thing: every event, family gathering, and vacation I have on DVD.
 To prove to you how crazy I am about home movie organizing, here are my DVD binders.
 I have three of them!

 home movies

-Yes, I know, I have made my fair share of movies.
+Yes, I know; I have made my fair share of movies.
 Depending on how busy I was in my life, the film would reflect how glorified a home movie was created.
 But it can be overwhelming if you have home movies on other platforms that you can't access easily.
 Today, I am talking about tips to organize this home movie organizing process.

 Below are seven easy tips to help you with your home movie organizing: